ku-sldg/protocol_ordering/src/chase_analysis/README.md

 # To run

 1. Download most recent (as of 4.12.23) version of copland collection
+2. Follow direction copland-collection README.md for installation
-2. cd into any folder to run that test case
+3. cd into any folder to run that test case
-3. To run chase analysis on some phrase written the file `filename.cop` type `make filename_chase.xhtml` to generate xhtml output of the chase analysis
+4. To run chase analysis on some phrase written the file `filename.cop` type `make filename_chase.xhtml` to generate xhtml output of the chase analysis

+* Alternatively, once all tools are downloaded, cd into any folder and type `./run.sh` to use the premade script to run the analysis.

 # Measurements